-Also take a look at our guide to some of the local walks - click here
+Also take a look at our guide to some of the local walks.

-Annecy (20km): The medieval town of Annecy lies on the southern end of Lake Annecy, said to be the cleanest lake in Europe.
-The canals that run through the town are reminiscent of Venice, and in the summer the lakeside beaches are a perfect place for a swim, a picnic, or watersports.
-If you time your visit well, you may catch one of the many markets - local produce, antiques, or bric-a-brac.
-If you’ve time, catch a boat and visit one of the spectacular lakeside villages such as Talloires, Veyrier or Menthon St Bernard. https://en.lac-annecy.com/
+Annecy (20km): The medieval town of Annecy lies on the northern end of Lake Annecy, said to be the cleanest lake in Europe.
+The canals that run through the town are reminiscent of Venice, and in the summer, the lakeside beaches are a perfect place for a swim, a picnic, or watersports.
+If you time your visit well, you may catch one of the many markets — local produce, antiques, or bric-a-brac.
+If you have time, catch a boat and visit one of the spectacular lakeside villages such as Talloires, Veyrier or Menthon-St-Bernard.

-La Clusaz - Just 11km away, the charming village and ski station of La Clusaz is well worth a visit.
+La Clusaz: Just 11km away, the charming village and ski resort of La Clusaz is well worth a visit.
 If you go on a Monday, you’ll be able to pick up fresh local produce at the market in Place de l’Eglise.
-Busy streets lead off the village square, with plenty of interesting shops, restaurants and nightclubs. https://www.ovonetwork.com/en/la-clusaz-chalets
+Busy streets lead off the village square, with plenty of interesting shops, restaurants and nightclubs.

 Talloires This beautiful village on the banks of Lake Annecy is just 17km from Thônes.
 It’s the perfect place for a meal on a sunny day, enjoy a swim from the beach or you could hire a boat and explore other villages dotted around the lake.